rhyolight/numenta-web/packages/numenta.com/pages/company/newsletter/2017/11/30/november-2017-newsletter.md

 ---
 author: Christy Maver
-description: "As we approach the end of the year, I’m happy to announce the release of two new resources.
-The first is a new peer-reviewed paper published in Frontiers in Computational Neuroscience.
-The second is an episode of the Brain Science podcast featuring an interview with our co-founder, Jeff Hawkins.
-While the podcast is also intended for a neuroscience audience and does get into some technical details, we hope you’ll find it’s an enjoyable conversation that is accessible to non-technical listeners as well."
+description: "We're happy to announce a new paper on the HTM Spatial Pooler, as well as a new episode of the Brain Science podcast featuring Jeff Hawkins.
+The paper shows how the spatial pooler supports sequence learning and memory, while the podcast includes an update from Jeff about our research since the debut of On Intelligence."
 date: 2017/11/30
 hideImage: false
 image: ../images/november.png
 org: VP of Marketing
 tags: numenta newsletter november 2017
-title: Numenta Newsletter November 2017
+title: "New paper on the HTM Spatial Pooler | Numenta News – November 2017"
+header: "New paper on the HTM Spatial Pooler & More"
+keywords: "HTM Spatial Pooler"
 type: post
 sound: https://soundcloud.com/numenta/november-2017-numenta-news
 ---